 This is △

-Since we don't use rain covers, we have a simple structure with as few seams as possible, highly water-repellent and waterproof material.
+Since you won't need a rain cover, the construction is simple with as few seams as possible and the material is highly water-repellent and waterproof

-The concern is the poor frame and hip belt.
+The only thing that bothers me is the flimsy frame and hip belt

-However, the situation is different from the lightweight medium packs we compared this time, so if you consider them to be a featherweight player who will compete in middleweight matches, would you be satisfied?
-It's an attractive product when viewed as a fast pack.
-It's expensive though.
+However, the situation in which it is used is different from the lightweight/medium-sized packs we compared this time, so if you think of it as something like a featherweight fighter competing in a middleweight bout, perhaps it makes sense?
+It's a very attractive product for use as a fast pack.
+It's expensive, though

 Related Articles